Understanding the Star Rating of an Air Purifier

 A fan fixed inside an air purifier is the main reason for that airflow.
 The power of a fan is based on how fast the motor in it rotates.
-Faster the motor rotates, faster will be the power of a fan to get the airflow of through the filters.
+The faster the motor rotates, the faster will be the power of a fan to get the airflow of through the filters.
 It is also indicated by CFM mean cubic feet per minute(in the US) or cubic meter per hour(Asia and Europe).

-Because of the presence of fan motor in the air purifier, there are chances for noise production.
+Because of the presence of a fan motor in the air purifier, there are chances for noise production.
 Though it is not mentioned on the rating label we need to know while purchasing and make sure that noise should not exceed 50 decibels as the noise is measured in decibels dB.

 Hoping that now you are able to figure out the star label of air purifier in order to know the best one based on your requirements and the top rating too.
 Though the air purifier is used to filter the air artificial, it cannot make the air 100% purified.
 So, try to go for the air purifier option only in the emergency cases.
 It is to say that natural air is best among all these artificials.

 Try to find the ways possible to maintain natural clean and fresh air indoors.

 Q) Where is the best place to put an air purifier?
 In general, an air purifier is to be placed 1 or 2 feet away from all sides.
 But the ideal place is to keep the air purifier is at corners.
 So, try to purchase the one with front door intake and top side exhaust if you want to place it in a corner.